Private Beta Access

 That means the cadence, signal weighting, and report timing will be different even though the dashboard style stays consistent.

-Wave Trader is built around a market-hours-focused rhythm, with a single pre-open setup read and tighter report coverage around the open and into power hour.
+Wave is built around a market-hours-focused rhythm, with a single pre-open setup read and tighter report coverage around the open and into power hour.

 The aim is not constant refresh for its own sake.
 The aim is timely intraday decision support when the information matters most.

-Because Wave Trader is intraday-focused, execution discipline matters even more.
+Because Wave is intraday-focused, execution discipline matters even more.
 The report is built to support timely action, not emotional reaction, and not constant chasing.

-Wave Trader is now live inside the Members Dashboard with its own report view, archive flow, and schedule page.
+Wave is now live inside the Members Dashboard with its own report view, archive flow, and schedule page.

 Horizon is the leadership branch of the ecosystem.
 It narrows the focus to Nasdaq and S&P 500 names so the report can spend its attention on cleaner, larger-cap market leaders instead of the full ticker universe.